 There are a few other cruises that go to Tahiti and French Polynesia.

 For example, Seabourn is a luxury cruise line that offers several long South Pacific cruise itineraries in spring and fall, often departing from or arriving in Sydney, Australia.
+(See our Seabourn Cruises review – think all the complimentary French champagne and caviar you could want!)

 But because it acts as both a working cargo ship and a passenger ship, it’s not for everyone, and so we’re not covering it here.

-Tahiti island and Papeete:
+Tahiti Island and Papeete

-The starting point for Tahiti cruises is typically the port city of Papeete on the main island of Tahiti (where more than 60% of the country’s people live).
+The capital of French Polynesia, it’s found on the main island of Tahiti (where more than 60% of the country’s people live).

 We like the Intercontinental Tahiti Resort & Spa.
 It’s just a few minutes’ drive from the airport and set on a lovely lagoon with azure waters.